Security for Scalable Registration, Authentication, and Authorization

 Modifying and Cancelling Registrations

-The client URI in the Subject Alternative Name of an X.509 certificate uniquely identifies a single application and its operator over time.
-Thus, a previously registered client application MAY request a modification of its previous registration with an Authorization Server by submitting another registration request to the same Authorization Server’s registration endpoint using a certificate with a Subject Alternative Name client URI entry matching the original registration request.
+Within a trust community, the client URI in the Subject Alternative Name of an X.509 certificate uniquely identifies a single application and its operator over time.
+Thus, a registered client application MAY request a modification of its registration with an Authorization Server by submitting another registration request to the same Authorization Server’s registration endpoint with a software statement containing a certificate corresponding to the same trust community and with the same iss value as was used in the original registration request.
+An Authorization Server accepting such a request SHALL only update the registration previously made in the context of the corresponding trust community, as detailed in the next paragraph, and SHALL NOT overwrite an existing registration made in the context of a different trust community.

 If the Authorization Server returns the same client_id in the registration response for a modification request, it SHOULD also return a 200 OK HTTP response code.
 If the Authorization Server returns a new client_id in the registration response, the client application SHALL use only the new client_id in subsequent transactions with the Authorization Server.